Covering in Hamming and Grassmann Spaces: New Bounds and Reed--Solomon-Based Constructions: Character-Reed--Solomon Code

 The behavior observed in \autoref{fig:chordal-covering-radius} highlights an important distinction between covering in the Hamming and Grassmann spaces.
 While Reed–Solomon-based constructions can outperform random codes in the Hamming space under the average covering radius metric, the corresponding CRS constructions fall short of random codebooks in the Grassmann space.
 This performance gap can be attributed to a structural constraint inherent to CRS codes: all coordinates of the basis vector have equal amplitude, as defined in \eqref{eq:crs}.
 Although this constant-modulus property is highly desirable in wireless communication applications, where it enables power-efficient transmission and simplifies hardware implementation, it restricts the geometric flexibility of the codebook in the Grassmann space.
 In contrast, random codebooks implicitly exploit variations in coordinate amplitudes, which allows for more effective space covering.
 We believe that achieving or surpassing the performance of non-asymptotic random codes in the Grassmann space requires the design of structured codes with non-uniform amplitude profiles across coordinates.
 The exploration of such amplitude-adaptive constructions, while preserving practical constraints, is left for future work.

-\autoref{fig:asymptotic-bounds-comparison} compares the upper bound on the average covering radius of an $(n,k)_p$ CRS code and the random coding bound in the extreme high-rate regime $k/n \to 1$, where $n = p - 1$ and $k = n - 1$, for primes $p \le 70571$\hide{[31, 48523]}.
+\autoref{fig:asymptotic-bounds-comparison} compares the upper bound on the average covering radius of an $(n,k)_p$ CRS code and the random coding bound in the extreme high-rate regime $k/n \to 1$, where $k = n - 1$ and $p$ is the smallest prime $> n$, for $n \le 10^4$\hide{70571[31, 48523]}.
 The bounds are evaluated under a source distribution with mean $\mu = n$ and variance $\sigma^2 = 1$.
-As $p \to \infty$, both the random-coding bound and the upper bound derived in \autoref{thm:gain} vanish, while the ratio between them remains bounded by a constant.
+As $n \to \infty$, both the random-coding bound and the upper bound derived in \autoref{thm:gain} vanish, while the ratio between them approaches $2$.
 In particular, the average covering radius of the CRS code remains sandwiched between the two bounds and within a fixed constant factor of the random-coding bound, in accordance with \autoref{cor:random-coding-bound}.